 For more of a science and/or natural history experience, there are options in Cambridge, MA (the Harvard Museum of Natural History), Boston (the Boston Museum of Science), New Haven, CT (the Yale Peabody Museum of Natural History), and the Montshire Museum of Science in Vermont.

 The Newport Mansions in Rhode Island are a fun place to visit, even if you are traveling with kids.
 These homes, which are the former summer homes of many famous families, offer audio tours.
 The Breakers has a family audio tour that is especially great for kids.

 Get Great Prices While Outlet Shopping

 With back to school season coming up, it may be a good time to start shopping.
 There are lots of outlet malls in the New England area.
-My favorites are Settlers Green in North Conway, MA, the Wrentham Premium Outlets in MA, and the Merrimack Premium Outlets in NH.
+My favorites are Settlers Green in North Conway, MA, the Wrentham Premium Outlets in MA, the outlets in Kittery, Maine, and the Merrimack Premium Outlets in NH.